Diabetic Neuropathy (cont.)

-A diagnosis of diabetic neuropathy is based largely on your symptoms, medical history, and neurologic examination.
-During a neurologic exam, your doctor will check how well you feel light touch, temperature, pain, and movement.
-Your doctor will also check your strength and reflexes.
+A diagnosis of diabetic neuropathy is based largely on your symptoms, medical history and physical examination.
+During a physical exam, your doctor may check how well you feel light touch, temperature, pain, vibration, and movement.
+Your doctor may also check your strength and reflexes.
 Electromyogram (EMG) and nerve conduction studies may be done to confirm a diagnosis.
-These tests measure how well and how quickly the nerves and muscles conduct electrical impulses.
+These tests measure how well and how quickly the nerves conduct electrical impulses.
 When nerve damage is present, the speed of nerve function slows.

-Problems associated with autonomic neuropathy—which affects the nerves that control internal functions—can be difficult to diagnose.
-When new symptoms develop, further testing may be needed to diagnose the problem, identify the cause, and guide treatment.
+Problems linked with autonomic neuropathy—which affects the nerves that control internal functions—can be hard to diagnose.
+When new symptoms develop, more testing may be needed to diagnose the problem, identify the cause, and guide treatment.
 For example, a study that measures how fast your stomach empties may be done if symptoms like bloating, indigestion, or vomiting suggest gastroparesis, a condition that causes the stomach to take too long to empty.

-Screening for peripheral neuropathy can help prevent foot ulcers and amputation.
 The American Diabetes Association (ADA) recommends that people who have diabetes see a doctor to examine their feet for cracked or peeling skin, excessive or reduced sweating, blisters, calluses, ulcers, signs of infection, bone and joint abnormalities, and walking and balance—during each medical visit.
-The ADA also recommends a complete foot exam by a doctor at least once a year.2 This examination can detect a loss of sensation in your feet, which can lead to more serious foot problems.
+The ADA also recommends a complete foot exam by a doctor at least once a year.1 This examination can detect a loss of sensation in your feet, which can lead to more serious foot problems.

 eMedicineHealth Medical Reference from Healthwise